7 Tips To Help You through Your Divorce

 4.)
 Do not air your dirty laundry on your social media accounts.

 It’s tempting to want an outlet for negative thoughts, and many people have started using social media to vent.
-However, getting online to bash your spouse or to brag about how you’re getting one over on him or her is severely frowned upon and can be detrimental to your case.
+However, going online to bash your spouse or to brag about how you’re getting one over on him or her is severely frowned upon and can be detrimental to your case.
 It’s best to only minimally use social media accounts during your separation and divorce.
 If you need an outlet, you can always talk to your attorney, a close friend, or start a journal.

 5.)
 Consider working out your finances before the divorce.